SAP/openui5-docs/docs/Step_16_Dialogs_and_Fragments_4da7298.md

     Using unique IDs is important, because duplicate IDs lead to errors in the framework.

--   The path of the fragment definition
+-   The name of the fragment

 We add the dialog as "dependent" on the view to be connected to the lifecycle of the view’s model.
 A convenient side-effect is that the dialog will automatically be destroyed when the view is destroyed.
 Otherwise, we would have to destroy the dialog manually to free its resources.